pjbriggs/ansible-palfinder-galaxy/README.rst

        DROP DATABASE galaxy_palfinder;
        DROP ROLE galaxy;
-       DROP ROLE galaxy_ftp;

- - If deploying to a virtual machine and using port forwarding to connect to the Nginx/Galaxy server, it may be necessary to open port 80 on the VM e.g. by editing ``/etc/sysconfig/iptables`` (similarly port 443 for SSL access and port 21 for FTP upload).
+ - If deploying to a virtual machine and using port forwarding to connect to the Nginx/Galaxy server, it may be necessary to open port 80 on the VM e.g. by editing ``/etc/sysconfig/iptables`` (similarly port 443 for SSL access).

  - We need to install Supervisord as the default version available via ``yum`` on Scientific Linux is too old for the syntax used